cleanlab/cleanlab/examples/cifar10/README.md

 * --coteaching uses the CoTeaching algorithm for training.
 * --seed 1 makes results reproducible, although similar results are obtained without it.
 * --turn-off-save-checkpoint is not necessary, it just prevents the code from saving the large 50MB model file every epoch.
-* --gpu 0 chooses the 0 gpu.
+* --gpu 0 chooses GPU 0.
 If you have multiple gpus, select whichever GPU you like.
 * --train-labels is the path to a json file that maps image ids to noisy labels.
 * --dir-train-mask is a npy file storing a boolean mask for the CLEANED dataset.
 We computed this earlier.